ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 **Amazon VPC** offers you the flexibility to fully manage both sides of your Amazon VPC connectivity by creating a VPN connection between your remote network and a software VPN appliance running in your Amazon VPC network.
 This option is recommended if you must manage both ends of the VPN connection either for compliance purposes or for leveraging gateway devices that are not currently supported by Amazon VPC’s VPN solution.

-You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options:
+==You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options:==

-**AWS Site-to-Site VPN** - creates an IPsec VPN connection between your VPC and your remote network.
-On the AWS side of the Site-to-Site VPN connection, a virtual private gateway or transit gateway provides two VPN endpoints (tunnels) for automatic failover.
+==**AWS Site-to-Site VPN** - creates an IPsec VPN connection between your VPC and your remote network.
+On the AWS side of the Site-to-Site VPN connection, a virtual private gateway or transit gateway provides two VPN endpoints (tunnels) for automatic failover.==

-**AWS Client VPN -** a managed client-based VPN service that provides secure TLS VPN connections between your AWS resources and on-premises networks.
+==**AWS Client VPN -** a managed client-based VPN service that provides secure TLS VPN connections between your AWS resources and on-premises networks.==

-**AWS VPN CloudHub -** capable of wiring multiple AWS Site-to-Site VPN connections together on a virtual private gateway.
-This is useful if you want to enable communication between different remote networks that uses a Site-to-Site VPN connection.
+==**AWS VPN CloudHub -** capable of wiring multiple AWS Site-to-Site VPN connections together on a virtual private gateway.
+This is useful if you want to enable communication between different remote networks that uses a Site-to-Site VPN connection.==

-**Third-party software VPN appliance -** You can create a VPN connection to your remote network by using an Amazon EC2 instance in your VPC that's running a third party software VPN appliance.
+==**Third-party software VPN appliance -** You can create a VPN connection to your remote network by using an Amazon EC2 instance in your VPC that's running a third party software VPN appliance.==

 ![img](TutorialsDojo-ReviewMode-3.assets/site-to-site-vpn-scenarios-tgw-1.png)